 The program includes protocols signed by the Site Director and the Builder for important phases.
 Other phases include protocols signed by the Architect/Designing Engineer, the Site Director, and the Builder.

-Nevertheless, any State Inspector can perform controls at any moment, any phase, as following a public complaint or just as ad-hoc inspections.
+Nevertheless, State Inspectors can control the site at any moment, any phase.
+They do this following a public complaint or just as ad-hoc inspections.

-The Design Team is also allowed, at any time either programmed or not to visit the construction site to verify or supervise different works.
+The Design Team is also allowed to visit the construction site to verify or supervise different works.

 The refuse of access for the Architect, or the Structural Engineer on site, could be reported to the Construction State Inspectorate.